 The academy will be a 125 place all-through special needs school with associated car park as well as play areas and sports facilities.
 The existing Nursery on the site will remain in place.

-This new school will be built to meet future demand for places for pupils with special educational needs and will have a focus on children with social and communication difficulties.
+This new school will meet future demand for places for pupils with special educational needs and will have a focus on children with social and communication difficulties.

 This will enable these vulnerable children to be able to access education in a safe and familiar setting to lessen their feelings of anxiety and provide the best learning opportunities to meet their needs.

 Executive member for education and skills at the county council, Cllr Stephen Reid said: